LSEG-API-Samples/Example.REDI.CSharp.Examples/REDIPortfolioTrader/README.md

-Ôªø# REDIPlus Portfolio Trader List Load in C#
+# REDIPlus Portfolio Trader List Load in C#

 ## Introduction
 In this tutorial we demonstrate how to use the REDIPlus API (i.e. the Redilink library) to load a list of tickets into Portfolio Trader, using C# .Net code.